 My education and career have been designed for you.
-I have aspired to being an instrument of healing for others from childhood.
-The desire to help others led to the completion of a masters’ degree in counseling.
+I have aspired to be an instrument of healing for others from childhood.
+The desire to help others led to the completion of a master’s degree in counseling.
 As well as, the granting of National Board Certification, Licensed Professional Counselor, and Psychotherapist credentials.
 This website has been created for you.
-Twenty-three years of private practice as a clinician have benefited numerous clients.
-The work that I do affects body, soul, and spirit positively.
+Twenty-five years of private practice as a clinician have benefited numerous clients.
+The work that I do affects the body, soul, and spirit positively.
 The interconnection of the body, soul, and spirit demands attention for complete healing.
 My expertise in dealing with what I call chronic subjugation and the doormat syndrome generates the ability to break free from continuous people-pleasing.
 It is stunning how common this negative behavior is.
 We are all somewhere on the spectrum of subjugation, compliance.
 You may chronically subjugate in only one area of your life or to one person exclusively.
 That behavior is equally destructive.
 If you chronically, habitually give in to others’ preferences and opinions you are slowly losing who you are.
 I, myself, was once a victim of chronic subjugation.
 This need not be.
 One can even continuously give up and give in to a loss, tragedy, or health problem.
 When this choice is made we stay stuck in life, we stop living and only exist.
-This behavior is not limited to one gender, income level, nationality, educational level, or world view.
+This behavior is not limited to one gender, income level, nationality, educational level, or worldview.
 Thousands of others have achieved success in conquering this debilitating issue.
 You can too.
 You need not allow chronic subjugation to control and shape your life.
 I am on a mission to expose this phenomenon and provide a way to eliminate its’ ability to destroy lives.
-Emerging from research, observation and my own experience, systematic and deliberate steps have been devised to overcome this harmful behavior.
+Emerging from research, observation, and my own experience, systematic and deliberate steps have been devised to overcome this harmful behavior.
 Yet it is key to accept that this work is not an event but a process.
 A process that does require effort and commitment to overcome this dysfunctional lifestyle.
 Visit my “Blog” and “Quotes of Note” to be encouraged and inspired.